What does eAU stand for?

 The eAU (electronic certificate of incapacity to work) is a digital version of the standard paper sick certificate, which doctors are issuing since January 1st 2023 to all employees who are publicly insured in Germany.

 The goal of the new electronic sick certificate is that employees themselves no longer need to upload any paper sick certificate into their HR platform.
-The new electronic certificate will be sent directly from the employees' doctor to the employees' health insurance, and the company will simply need to request it from the employees' health insurance.
+The new electronic certificate will be sent directly from the employees' doctor to the employees' health insurance.

 Note